adamfoneil/DataTables.Library/README.md

 Most of the time I use Dapper (in some form or another, mainly through my [Postulate](https://github.com/adamosoftware/Postulate) library or [Dapper.CX](https://github.com/adamosoftware/Dapper.CX) library) for all data access.
-Sometimes, I need to use ADO.NET DataTables for really dynamic things.
+Sometimes, I need to use ADO.NET DataTables for really dynamic things, such as in my [SqlIntegration](https://github.com/adamosoftware/SqlIntegration) project.
 The syntax for querying DataTables isn't terribly convenient, so that's why this library exists.

 Nuget package: **DataTables.Library** (formerly AdoUtil.Library)